Bjornej/backstage-gherkin-plugin/plugins/gherkin-common/README.md

-# ADR Common
+# Gherkin Common

-Common types and functionalities for the ADR plugin.
+Common types and functionalities for the Gherkin plugin.